maphew/shortcutter/README.rst

 suspects in the usual places (i.e. those in the PATH), or you can give it a full path.

+Additioanlly special command/method can create shortcut to the terminal at activated environment (plus terminal shortcut at conda root).

 To create desktop and menu shortcuts for ``python``:

 -  Using the app: